 Besides being indispensable for ritual purposes, Salt Songs and other sacred songs acted as an “oral deed” in the past marking a family’s territory.
 These hereditary songs are passed down from family member to family member thus delineating property ownership.
 With ownership came the responsibility to respect and care for the entire ecology the song encompassed.
 This ecology not only includes its human occupants, but also the entire ecosystem consisting of flora and fauna, water resources, rocks, mountains, earth, sky, etc., of which they considered themselves caretakers.
 Today, the songs are no longer used as a record of property ownership but remain crucial for the continued transference of cultural memory and ritual practice, especially for younger tribal members.

 Salt Songs are part of a larger physical and cultural landscape connected by a network of trails that have been documented and mapped through the Salt Song Trail Project, an intertribal partnership supported by the Storyscape Project and the Cultural Conservancy whose goal is to preserve and revitalize the songs for future generations.
 The project, begun in 1998, was led by San Francisco State University Drsprofessors .
 Philip Klasky and Melissa Nelson with co-directors Vivienne Jake and Leivas.
 Senior tribal collaborators include Betty Cornelius, Larry Eddy, Willis Mayo, Sylvia Polacca and others.
-Included is a historic 2001 recording of a Salt Song performance of thirteen singers led by 89-year- old Mayo (Kaibab Paiute) exclusively kept for instructional tribal use plus two short documentary films. illustrating the Salt Song Trail is available for public purchase.
+Included is a historic 2001 recording of a Salt Song performance of thirteen singers led by 89-year- old Mayo (Kaibab Paiute) exclusively kept for instructional tribal use plus two short documentary films.
+A beautifully-printed map illustrating the Salt Song Trail is available for public purchase.

 Leivas himself became intrigued with the Salt Songs after listening to his mother, aunts, uncles and others sing them during family gatherings in the late- 1960s at their home at Hanks Village.
 When his older brother Ace returned from Vietnam, Ace began recording the group with a reel-to-reel recorder to keep a family archive of them.
 At one of these gatherings Gertrude and his Uncle Mio asked Matt to sing for the group.
 He obliged.
 After finishing, he asked how he sounded.
 His mother replied, “You sound okay.”
 Exasperated by her response Leivas exclaimed, “What?”
 Gertrude countered, “It sounded okay, but you’re only singing with your mouth.
 You’re not singing from within, from the heart.”[xxiii]
 Her modest assessment drove Leivas to learn the songs in earnest.
 He began to organize gatherings with other Chemehuevi elders, including Larry Eddy, who would mentor Leivas and others interested in learning the songs.
 Eventually they began to invite other regional tribal groups—Maricopas, Mojaves, Pimas—who shared similar oral song cycles, to participate.